bthomas2622/gtfs-lab-backend/README.md

 GTFS Overview from [TransitWiki.org](https://www.transitwiki.org/TransitWiki/index.php/General_Transit_Feed_Specification)

 > The General Transit Feed Specification (GTFS) defines a common format for public transportation schedules and associated geographic information.
 GTFS "feeds" allow public transit agencies to publish their transit data and developers to use that data to write applications.
 The feeds are represented in a series of text files that are compressed into a ZIP file, and include information such as fixed-route schedules, routes, and bus stop data.
-GTFS datasets are used in a variety of types of applications, including trip planners such as Google Maps, mobile applications, timetable generation software, tools for transit planning and operations analysis, and other categories of applications
+GTFS datasets are used in a variety of types of applications, including trip planners such as Google Maps, mobile applications, timetable generation software, tools for transit planning and operations analysis, and other categories of applications...

 [Google Developers GTFS Reference](https://developers.google.com/transit/gtfs/reference/)